Mitch Ballock

-Mitchell Ballock (born July 2, 1998) is an American basketball player who last played for the Cleveland Charge of the NBA G League.
+Mitchell Ballock (born July 2, 1998) is an American college basketball coach and former player.
+He is currently an assistant coach for Creighton University who last played for the Cleveland Charge of the NBA G League.
 He played college basketball for the Creighton Bluejays.

 High school career

 Ballock played basketball for Eudora High School in Eudora, Kansas.
 In his varsity debut, he scored 40 points.
 As a freshman, he played alongside his older brother, Andrew, and led his team to the Class 4A-II state title.
 Ballock missed most of his junior season with a torn labrum in his left shoulder.
 As a senior, he averaged 25.4 points, 8.6 rebounds, 4.1 assists, 2.1 steals and 1.8 blocks per game, helping his team reach the Class 4A sub-state title game.
 Ballock was named Kansas Gatorade Player of the Year.
 A four-star recruit, he committed to play college basketball for Creighton over offers from Kansas, Kansas State and Oklahoma, among others.